allaboutstrategy/HonorSpy/README.md

 ## Fork by Wulfen

 I fixed the duplicate problem.
-95-98%+ of the duplicates are gone. duplicates are not going to deleted with this version from your DB.
-I just not save them anymore.
+95-98%+ of the duplicates are gone. duplicates are not going to be deleted with this version from your DB.
+It just stop saving them anymore.
 Wait one week or delete the DB in WTF/Account/youaccountID/savedVariables/honorspy.lua  .

 ## HonorSpy addon for WoW: Classic